 The assets for all Defined Benefit (DB) Programs administered by MainePERS are invested together.
-These Programs are the State Employee and Teacher Retirement Program, the Judicial Retirement Program, the Legislative Retirement Program, and the Participating Local District Retirement Program, including both the Consolidated Plan and the several Nonconsolidated PLDs.
+These Programs are the State Employee and Teacher Retirement Program, the Judicial Retirement Program that is valued in this report, the Legislative Retirement Program, and the Participating Local District (PLD) Retirement Program, including both the Consolidated Plan and the several Nonconsolidated PLDs.
 The assets of all of these Programs are entirely commingled for investment purposes, so the actuarial value of assets (AVA) for each of these Programs is developed by first developing it for the entire asset pool and then subsequently allocating that total AVA to each of the specific Programs.